Moscow: Metro

-Today, the Moscow Metro comprises twelve lines, mostly underground with a total of 203 stations.
-The Metro is one of the deepest subway systems in the world; for instance, the Park Pobedy station, completed in 2003, at 84 m underground, has the longest escalators in Europe.
-The Moscow Metro is the busiest metro system in Europe, as well as one of the world's busiest metro systems, serving about ten million passengers daily (300,000,000 people every month).
-Facing serious transportation problems, Moscow has plans for expanding its Metro.
-In 2016, the authorities launched a new circle metro railway that contributed to solving transportation issues, namely daily congestion at Koltsevaya Line.
+Today, the Moscow Metro comprises 12 lines, mostly underground, with a total of 203 stations.
+It is one of the deepest subway systems in the world; for instance, the Park Pobedy station, completed in 2003, 84 m underground, has the longest escalators in Europe.
+The Moscow Metro is the busiest such system in Europe, as well as one of the world's busiest, serving about ten million passengers daily (300 million people each month).
+As of 2016, facing serious transportation problems, Moscow planned to expand its metro.
+That year, the authorities launched a new circle metro railway that helped to solve transportation problems, namely daily congestion on the Koltsevaya line.

-Due to the treatment of Metro stations as possible canvas for art, characterized by the fact that workers of Moscow would get to see them every day, many Stalin-era metro stations were built in different "custom" designs (where each station's design would be, initially, a massive installation on a certain theme.
-For example, Elektrozavodskaya station was themed solely after nearby lightbulb factory and ceramic ribbed lightbulb sockets); the tradition of "Grand Designs" and, basically, decorating metro stations as single-themed installations, was restored in late 1979.
+Because metro stations were treated as potential media for art—because workers in Moscow could see such art every day—many Stalin-era metro stations were built using customized designs; each station's design was initially a large installation on a specific theme.
+For example, the Elektrozavodskaya station was themed on a nearby lightbulb factory and ceramic ribbed lightbulb sockets.
+The tradition of "Grand Designs"—essentially decorating a metro station as a single-themed installation—was restored in late 1979.

 Moscow's metro is one of the world's busiest, handling 2.6 billion passengers in 2019.

-In the Russian capital, there are over 21.5 thousand Wi-Fi access points, in student dormitories, in parks, cultural and sports institutions, and within the Garden Ring and the Third Transport Ring.
-From September 2020 to August 2021, 1,700 new access points to urban Wi-Fi were launched in Moscow.
-The structure of the Wi-Fi network allows citizens to use the Internet without re-authorization.
+Moscow contains more than 21,500 Wi-Fi access points in student dormitories; in parks; at cultural and sports institutions; and within the Garden Ring and the Third Transport Ring.
+From September 2020 to August 2021, 1,700 public Wi-Fi access points were launched in Moscow.
+The structure of the city's Wi-Fi network allows residents to use the Internet without reauthorization.